Anti-Corruption & Anti-Bribery Policy

 Dillon Gage is committed to maintaining the highest level of ethical standards in the conduct of its business.
 It is the policy of Dillon Gage to comply with all relevant laws and regulations prohibiting bribery and corruption, including, but not limited to, the U.S. Foreign Corrupt Practices Act (“FCPA”) and other applicable anti-bribery statutes and implementing rules and regulations in force in the jurisdictions in which Dillon Gage conducts its business.

-This Policy prohibits Dillon Gage employees and all third parties and other business partners retained by Dillon Gage to act its behalf from engaging in any corrupt activity, including specifically by directly or indirectly offering, promising, providing, or authorizing anyone to provide, money or “anything of value” to a “government official” or any private individual or entity for the purpose of obtaining or retaining any “improper advantage” in the conduct of Dillon Gage’s business.
+by Dillon Gage to act its behalf from engaging in any corrupt activity, including specifically by directly or indirectly offering, promising, providing, or authorizing anyone to provide, money or “anything of value” to a “government official” or any private individual or entity for the purpose of obtaining or retaining any “improper advantage” in the conduct of Dillon Gage’s business.

 The term “government official” means: